GenericMappingTools/GMTjl_doc/documentation/utilities/imreconstruct.md

      font=(30, "Helvetica-Bold", :white),
      frame=(axes=:none, bg=:black), figsize=(6,0), name="tmp.png")

-# Read only one band (althouh gray scale the "tmp.png" is actually RGB)
+# Read only one band (althouh gray scale, the "tmp.png" is actually RGB)
 I = gmtread("tmp.png", band=1);

 # Create a marker image that identifies the object in the image you want to extract through segmentation.